 “The gruesome shark-finning practices are eliminating shark populations and putting many species on the brink of extinction,” said McCaul.
 “Sharks play a vital role in our marine ecosystem, serving as an indicator of the overall health of our ocean.
 Thus, making this bipartisan legislation that much more important as it will promote conservation and responsible fishing practices that are good for the environment and our economy.”

 “The strong, bipartisan support for this legislation sends a clear message that we have to pay more attention to protecting the Earth’s oceans and the life within those oceans,” said Sablan.
 “Banning the sale of shark fins to help end this wasteful and cruel practice is important, but just a small step on the way to giving the oceans the full respect they must have in federal law.
 Ultimately, all life on Earth depends on the health of the oceans.”

-McCaul and Sablan thanked Oceana, the Humane Society Legislative Fund, the Animal Welfare Institute, Animal Wellness Action, and the Animal Wellness Foundation for their work to build legislative support for the Shark Fin Sales Elimination Act.
+McCaul and Sablan thanked Oceana, the Humane Society Legislative Fund, the Animal Welfare Institute for their work to build legislative support for the Shark Fin Sales Elimination Act.
 The bill was introduced with 104 Members signing on as original cosponsors, twice the number of original cosponsors as in the last Congress.

 Each year, 73 million shark fins end up on the global market – the United States contributes to this demand by importing fins, with 540,000 pounds imported in 2017, from around the world.
 This legislation will still allow for commercial and recreational fishing of sharks but would end the harmful trade of shark fins—the leading cause of the inhumane practice of shark finning.